Best Horse Grooming Kit (Complete Guide)

 Weaver Grooming Kit (Best Value For Money)

-- 7-piece assortment of grooming essentials in a durable nylon tote bag
+- A 7-piece assortment of grooming essentials in a durable nylon tote bag for easy organization and carrying

 - Comfortable webbing handles, and an adjustable, padded shoulder strap